Room Reservation Policies

 - Rooms vary in size and equipment available.

-- Rooms are unlocked except for the Rollins Room (check out the Rollins Room key at the Learning Commons (2nd Floor) desk).
+- Rooms are unlocked except for the Rollins Room (check out the Rollins Room key at the 2nd Floor Service desk).

 - If an individual or group does not occupy the study room within 15 minutes after the start time of their reservation, then the room is considered available to other individuals or groups.